 Microplastics have become an alarming concern due to their widespread environmental presence.
 These tiny plastic particles, measuring less than 5mm in size, are found in many everyday items like clothes, cleaning products, and packaging materials.

 Over time, they find their way into our food chain and ultimately impact our health.
-That’s why we are digging into the consequences of microplastics in food and water and providing practical tips on how to minimize exposure.
+That’s why it's important to dig into the consequences of microplastics in food and water and provide practical tips on how to minimize the exposure.

 Impact of Microplastics on Our Health